Kitesurfing Vacations - Morocco overview

 Whether you head for the vibrancy of Essaouira – with its incredible Medina (and incredible wave spots!) – or south to the desert of Dakhla, kitesurfing Morocco is unlike anywhere else.

-Where to kitesurf in Morocco
+Where to kitesurf on vacation in Morocco

-The two main areas for kitesurfing Morocco are at the northern and the southern end of country:
+The two main areas for kitesurfing Morocco are at the northern and the southern end of the country:

 1. EssaouiraKitesurfing Essaouira is to the north and is perfectly set up for riders from beginner through to advanced.
 For beginners kitesurfing in Essaouira, the large bay provides perfect conditions for learning in a totally safe environment.
 Then for more advanced riders looking to get their hit in the waves, they can head north to Moulay or south to Sidi Kaouki for world class kitesurfing breaks.